FirstTimeInForever/intellij-music/README.md

 ![](https://img.shields.io/github/last-commit/firsttimeinforever/intellij-music)

-Play fancy music based on your keyboard activity.
+Plays fancy music based on your keyboard activity.

 ## Description
 This plugin plays random notes from random major/minor scales based on your typing speed.
 Everytime you press the key, it plays random piano note based on some fancy (not really) music theory.